Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 Waves crash and roar, flooding in and out as they wash all away.
 When you cast this miracle, choose whether to begin in the ebb state or the flow state.
 This is apparent to all creatures on the battlefield.
 Then, at the start of each of your turns for the duration of this effect:

 - Swap ebb / flow states.
 If you were in ebb, you enter flow.
 If you were in flow, you enter ebb.
-- Make a Prowess attack against all other creatures within range who are not flying or aloft.
+- Make a special attack against Prowess against all other creatures within range who are not flying or aloft.
 - If you hit, deal 1d6 + Presence water damage, knock the creatures hit prone and apply forced movement.
 If you are in ebb, pull all creatures hit 3 tiles towards you.
 If you are in flow, push all creatures hit 3 tiles towards you.
 - Creatures that you miss still suffer the attack's effects at half efficacy.